How To Keep Your Gut Healthy Whilst Travelling (Complete Digestive Health Guide)

 Common Digestive Problems While Travelling

-- Bloating and gas, especially after restaurant meals
+- Digestive discomfort, especially after restaurant meals

 - Constipation, often caused by dehydration, lack of fibre, and routine changes

-- Diarrhoea or travellerโs diarrhoea, linked to unfamiliar bacteria or food hygiene
+- Diarrhoea or traveller’s diarrhoea, linked to unfamiliar bacteria or food hygiene

 - Indigestion and acid reflux, particularly after heavy or late meals